Itszavier/fluid-auth-docs/docs/03-Providers/baseProvider.md

 Let's recreate the GitHub provider, as it's the simplest among all, using the BaseProvider class.
 This will help us understand how providers are made in FluidAuth.

-Let's recreate the GitHub provider, as it's the simplest among all, using the BaseProvider class.
-This will help us understand how providers are made in FluidAuth.
-Before we begin, it's important to grasp the fundamentals, such as how the OAuth2 flow works.

 :::info
 More on this topic coming soon
 :::